 The Greater Boston area has its share of dining spots that reside in rather odd places, such as eateries in the back of convenience stores (Vinny's at Night in Somerville), restaurants that are located in former (as well as still-operating) prisons (Clink in Boston and the Fife and Drum in Concord), and a watering hole that is located in the middle of nowhere on a narrow wooded side street by a pond (Dudley Chateau in Wayland).
 And one of the oddest of them all was a friendly little dining spot in the back of a Beacon Hill gas station called Villa Mexico.
-Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico returned a few years ago, moving into a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.
+Sadly, this one-of-a-kind eatery was forced to close in early 2013 to make room for new development, but fortunately for Mexican food lovers around the city, Villa Mexico returned several years ago, moving into a new home in downtown Boston, and while its location is no longer unique, its food items--and its owners--certainly remain so.

 Located on Water Street, a quiet, narrow road near the northern edge of the Financial District, the new location of Villa Mexico is actually a bit more "hidden" in some ways than its previous location on busy Cambridge Street in Beacon Hill, but because it now has its own space and a prominent sign out front, it isn't nearly as easy to miss as the old shop.
 A large counter where customers place their orders dominates the interior of the place, with several stools set up by the front windows and just a bit of additional room by the stools for extra chairs and tables when needed.
 Much like the old location, the new Villa Mexico really is mainly a takeout spot, though at any given time the stools are full of folks dining on breakfast, lunch, or (early) dinner items.